Jefnilham/sizer-and-merger/README.md

 ![image](https://user-images.githubusercontent.com/39832806/147831248-480f1b21-e1b8-458e-b1e8-f16f30b34a97.png)

-THe user can then click on browse to open a file explorer and choose a folder with contents of pdf files to merge:
+THe user can then click on browse to open a file explorer and choose a folder with contents of pdf files to merge.
+We will choose this folder for demonstration:

 ![image](https://user-images.githubusercontent.com/39832806/147831343-e1af73e1-8465-4c09-86f5-4a7ac6238537.png)

-The user will then name the output pdf merged file:
+The user will then name the output pdf merged file.
+We will name this output file for demonstration:

 THe user will confirm the chosen folder with displayed pdf contents: